GoogleChromeLabs/ps-analysis-tool/README.md

 # Browsing Session Analysis

 The overall goal of [Privacy Sandbox](https://privacysandbox.com/) is to protect users' privacy online.
 This encompasses reducing cross-site and cross-app tracking.
 This is done by introducing [a new privacy model for the web](https://github.com/michaelkleber/privacy-model), making changes to how 3P cookies work, and providing developers the platform capabilities they need to build thriving digital businesses.
-The goal of this tool is to help uers navigate the transition to a more private web, by answering questions such as:
+The goal of this tool is to help users navigate the transition to a more private web, by answering questions such as:

 * How can I identify cookies being used on my site?
 * How can I tell what behaviors a third party cookie is tracking on my website or what it's being used for?